 Most Americans regularly donate to a few favorite charitable causes, simply writing a check or making an online donation when they can afford it.
 If you're ready and able to make a significant commitment to charitable giving, however, you may want to investigate other methods of giving.
 Consider setting up a donor-advised fund—a special account, managed by investment experts, from which you make your donations.
 It may give you some tax advantages and foster family involvement in giving.

-Lots of people are deciding that donor-advised funds (DAFs) are a good idea; there are now an estimated 150,000 DAFs in this country.
-More than $8 billion was donated in 2012, and these funds now hold more than $45 billion in assets, according to the National Philanthropic Trust.
+Lots of people are deciding that donor-advised funds (DAFs) are a good idea; there are now more than 700,000 DAFs in this country.
+More than $23 billion was donated in 2019, and these funds now hold more than $120 billion in assets, according to the National Philanthropic Trust.
 (See The 2023 DAF Report.)

 A DAF is an account you set up at a qualified public charity, called the "sponsoring organization" of the DAF.
 You no longer own or control the money, but you direct its investment and keep advisory privileges regarding distributions.

-The sponsoring organization will probably follow your recommendations for grants, but it isn’t required to.
-The organization wants to be sure it’s giving to a tax-exempt charity—if it doesn’t, it faces a big penalty (excise tax) on any amount given for a non-charitable purpose.
+While the sponsoring organization will probably follow your recommendations for grants, it isn't required to.
+The organization wants to be sure it's giving to a tax-exempt charity—if it doesn't, it faces a big penalty on any amount given for a non-charitable purpose.

-There are many large, national sponsoring organizations, including the charitable arms of big financial services companies such as Fidelity and Vanguard.
+There are many large, national sponsoring organizations to choose from, including the charitable arms of big financial services companies such as Fidelity and Vanguard.
 Universities and hospitals sponsor DAFs for donors who want to give to their programs.
 Community foundations, which give grants to local charities, also sponsor DAFs, as do independent nonprofit organizations such as the National Philanthropic Trust.

 The sponsoring organization manages the money (for a fee).
-If you go with a financial services company, your investment options will be limited to the company’s own investment funds, unless the amount is very large ($1 million, at Vanguard).
+If you go with a financial services company, your investment options will be limited to the company's own investment funds, unless the amount is very large.